v-k-lab/comorbidity/README.md

+# Comorbidity

-# R script for the simulation study demonstrating the effect of covariate adjustment under various causal structures..
+#### R script for the simulation study demonstrating the effect of covariate adjustment under various causal structures..

-# DOI of the mansucript to be added here:
+#### DOI of the mansucript to be added here: